sergkarpenko/nhibernate-doc/basic-mapping.rst

 These settings may increase performance in some cases, but might actually decrease performance in others.
 Use judiciously.

-Use of ``elect-before-update`` will usually decrease performance.
+Use of ``select-before-update`` will usually decrease performance.
 It is very useful to prevent a database update trigger being called unnecessarily.

 If you enable ``dynamic-update``, you will have a choice of optimistic